ACCENT VARIATION AND CHANGE

 Call for papers

-We invite proposals for papers, workshops and posters referring to the main theme ‘Accents in various contexts’ as well as other issues related to native and non-native accents of English, including, but not limited to the ones mentioned below:
+We invite proposals for papers, workshops and posters referring to the main theme ‘Accent variation and change’ as well as other issues related to native and non-native accents of English, including, but not limited to the ones mentioned below:

 ASR, CAPT, HVPT